After completing this tutorial, you will be able to:

 In the last lesson, you learned 3 key attributes of a raster dataset:

 - Coordinate reference systems

-In this lesson, we will learn how to use histograms to better understand the distribution of our data.
+In this lesson, you will learn how to use histograms to better understand the distribution of your data.

 To work with raster data in